hiroshimamiya/EPIB607/Syllabus.md

 **Restriction(s)**: Open to students who have not completed an intro statistics course in applied health science.

 ## Prerequisites
-Being in the first year of an M.Sc or Ph.D. in the Epidemiology, Public Health, or Occupational Health program, or having permission from the instructor if you are from other departments.
+Being in the first year of an M.Sc or Ph.D. in the Epidemiology, Public Health, or Occupational Health program, or having permission from the instructor if you are from other departments and like to learn applied biostatistics, EPIB 507 and EPIB 521 are the primary alternative to this course.

 While not required, basic skills in statistical programming (preferably R statistical software) are critical, as the course uses a large number of analysis and visualization examples using R statistical software.
-Students are strongly suggested to take the companion course EPIB613, Intro to Statistical Software.
+Students are suggested to take the companion course EPIB613, Intro to Statistical Software.

 ## Learning Objectives
 The aim of this course is to provide students with basic principles of statistical inference applicable to study design and data analysis in population health science;